cryohydromettools/clearskyalgorithm/README.md

 Christian Torres, christian1994@furg.br <br>
 Jose Flores, jflores@igp.gob.pe

+## Scrips

+**wavelet_clear_sky_days** - The function reads the time and date of sampling (MATLAB time [days since year 0]), rainfall intensity (mm / h), reflectivity (dBZ), synoptic codes SYNOP 4680 and 4677 (see PARSIVEL2 manual), drop concentration (log [1 / m mm]), velocities (m / s), and raw data of sizes versus velocity (1).

+**select_clear_sky_min_total** - The following function is useful for combining the information of several files into a single structure.
+The function uses input an array of data structures and assembles it into one.

+**clear_sky_days_plot** - The following script is for cutting structures that have more data than desired.
+The function uses input a data structure and the start and end times that interest and throws a new structure with the indicated period.

 # References

 Djafer, D., Irbah, A., and Zaiani, M. (2017).
 Identification of clear days from solar irradiance observations using